 Research

-Research in QBM pursues two major trajectories with complementary perspectives: reductionist and holistic.
+Research in QMB pursues two major trajectories with complementary perspectives: reductionist and holistic.

 The reductionists are represented by biochemists and biophysicists who work with well-circumscribed, often simple systems that perform a particular task, such as DNA repair, chromatin remodeling, translation and folding of proteins, or the degradation of RNA or proteins.
 They use structural biology (x-ray crystallography, cryo-electron microscopy) and single molecule techniques (super-resolution microscopy, atomic force measurements, magnetic tweezers) to understand how these molecular machines work at the highest possible resolution, down to the stochastic behavior of individual protein complexes.
 In a similar vein, synthetic biologists and theoretical biophysicists seek to create, understand and predict the minimal systems that are capable of producing emergent properties, such as pattern formation under normal and perturbed conditions.
 Eventually, of course, the reductionists want to know how their well-defined molecular machines deal with the complex mixture of substrates/targets present in the cell.